HamidMolareza/ubuntu-toolbox/readme.md

+# Ubuntu Toolbox

+## Important Notice

+Users are now encouraged to use `@HamidMolareza/dotfiles` instead for better configurations and tools.

+## Install

 1- Clone project

 2- Execute the [exports](./exports) file. (`chmod +x ./exports; ./exports`)

+## Usage
-3- Simply use the scripts inside the src folder.
+Simply use the scripts inside the `src` folder.

 For example:
 ```bash